Saging con yelo (also called saba con yelo) is a refreshing Filipino dessert made with sweetened bananas, shaved ice, milk, and a few simple toppings.

 - Toast the pinipig: In a skillet over medium heat, toast the pinipig until lightly golden and crisp.
 Set aside.

-- Assemble: In a glass or bowl, add the sweetened bananas and sago.
-Top with crushed or shaved ice, ice cream, pinipig, and any other toppings you like.
-Drizzle with milk and a little banana syrup, if desired.
+- Assemble: Add the sweetened bananas and sago to a glass or bowl.
+Top with crushed ice, ice cream, pinipig, and any toppings you like.
+Drizzle with milk and a little banana syrup if you like.

 Mark says